Pilgrimages

 ‘You might be surprised to hear that outside the Tropics saltmarshes bury carbon at a greater rate and store more carbon per unit area below ground than their forest counterparts on land.
 They absorb tidal and wave energy and help prevent flooding.
 They regulate water quality by absorbing excess phosphates and nitrates in river water as well as salt from the incoming tides.
 They are important places for wading birds to breed, spend the winter and stop off during migration.
 Muddy, grey and brown, the Dart’s pockets of saltmarsh often go unnoticed.
 Best seen from a kayak, these fragile ecosystems found along the more sheltered sides of the estuary are not easy to visit, or care for’.

 In 2022 we paused our ‘River Dart Way – sea to source’ walk, to enjoy some shorter, meditative wanders around St Barnabas Church in Brooking, Dartington during our ‘wild monastics in residence’ year there.
 This included exploration of Bidwell Brook, one of the tributaries of the River Dart.
-In 2024 we are back at Brooking with our new Wild Cat(echetical) Course.
+We are delighted to be drawing on delights discovered for our 2025 Bidwell Route.

 We also collaborated with the Devonshire Association Botany Section and local botanist Richard Lewis in two day long field meetings.
+Richard will join us again in 2025 for the return of our special ‘Loving the Overlooked’ (churchyard grasses) retreat – more details soon.
 The DA are a great resource of local knowledge about all things Devon, including botany, geology, entomology (insect life), history, architecture, arts, folklore and more…

 Below is a taste of our 2023 & 2021 pilgrimages and there are more details & photos in the journal.